“I’ve made mistakes in the past, man. She doesn’t feel like one.”

 GM: Very good at something.
 Some of the guests are actually stopping to compliment the young musician.
 Bentley Downs seems to have an eye indeed.

-Mouse: As some of the well-heeled guests move to compliment Mouse, the young pianist smiles in appreciation of the kind words.
+Support M: As some of the well-heeled guests move to compliment Mouse, the young pianist smiles in appreciation of the kind words.
 “Thank you,” he responds in a pleasant tone.

 Emmett: When he does find Caroline, locked in whatever dismal conversation she finds herself in, he does her a favor and inserts himself; gracefully of course.